 Device-Specific Optimization: The effectiveness of NS algorithms is highly dependent on the physical and acoustic properties of each device.
 A generic NS algorithm applied uniformly across different device types could result in suboptimal audio performance, particularly in devices with specialized hardware configurations.

-ULBC codec’s robustness in noise: Testing the ULBC codec with clean, noisy, and noise suppressed speech may provide better understanding of the ULBC candidate’s robustness.
+ULBC codec’s robustness in noise: Testing the ULBC codec with clean, noisy, and optionally noise suppressed speech may provide better understanding of the ULBC candidate’s robustness.
 While effective at reducing background noise, NS algorithms may introduce speech distortions and therefore introduce bias into ULBC codec testing.
 In fact, the need for NS testing also depends significantly on the specific SNR levels targeted for evaluating the ULBC codec.

 For emergency calls, it is important not to remove all background noise, as the noise may contain critical information — for example, voices or sounds in the background that help identify the caller’s environment or indicate ongoing danger.
-In situations such as emergency response or law enforcement communications, background sounds like alarms, traffic, or other people speaking can provide valuable context and should be preserved.
+In situations such as emergency response or law enforcement communications, background sounds can provide valuable context and should be preserved.
 In non-emergency voice calls, noise suppression may be tuned and adaptively configured to remove noise and minimize distractions.

 Adopting an NS algorithm within a codec can also contribute to unwanted complexity and to increased end-to-end latency.
 ML-based noise reduction algorithms can be computationally complex and therefore a power drain.
 Being forced to implement a complex NS could be a burden for some devices and inefficient.